Heathrow Terminal 2: Original terminal

 The first building to be known as Terminal 2 was Heathrow's oldest terminal.
 It was designed by Frederick Gibberd and opened as the Europa Building in 1955.
 He also designed the adjacent Queens Building.

 The old Terminal 2 had an area of 49654 m2 and in its lifetime saw 316 million passengers pass through its doors.
 Originally designed to handle around 1.2 million passengers annually, in its final years of operation it often accommodated around 8 million.

-On 20 April 1984, a bomb exploded in the baggage area of T2, injuring 22 people including 1 seriously.
+On 20 April 1984, a bomb exploded in the baggage area of T2, injuring 22 people, including one seriously.

-Despite the best efforts of maintenance staff and various renovations and upgrades over the years, the building became increasingly decrepit and unserviceable.
+Despite the efforts of maintenance staff and various renovations and upgrades over the years, the building became increasingly decrepit and unserviceable.
 It was closed on 23 November 2009; Air France flight AF1881 to Paris was the last flight to depart from the terminal.
 The building was demolished in 2010, and the resulting space was combined with the adjacent area where the Queen's Building stood until its demolition in 2009 to form the site for the new terminal.